-- Gaming Facility at any time and shall have immediate access to any and all areas of a Gaming Facility for the purpose of ensuring compliance with the provisions of this Compact and the Tribe's Gaming Ordinance. - who shall act under the authority of the Tribal Gaming Office.
+- (1) The Tribal Gaming Office shall have the right to inspect any Gaming Facility at any time and shall have immediate access to any and all areas of a Gaming Facility for the purpose of ensuring compliance with the provisions of this Compact and the Tribe's Gaming Ordinance. - (2) The Tribal Gaming Office shall employ inspectors or agents who shall act under the authority of the Tribal Gaming Office.
 Said inspectors shall be independent of the Gaming Facility Operator and any management contractor, and shall be supervised and accountable only to the Tribal Gaming Office.
 Said inspectors shall have the right to inspect any Gaming Facility at any time and shall have immediate access to any and all areas of the Gaming Facility.
-An inspector shall be present in the Gaming Facilities during all hours of gaming operation. - (e) Reporting of Violations.
-The Gaming Facility Operator, or the Tribal Gaming Office inspector, as applicable, shall report unusual occurrences and all violations or suspected violations of this Compact, or of the Tribe's Gaming
+An inspector shall be present in the Gaming Facilities during all hours of gaming operation.

-Ordinance by an employee or agent of the Gaming Facility Operator, or any person on the premises whether or not associated with Gaming Activities, to the Tribal Gaming Office.
-Regardless of the identity of the reporter or to whom the report is made, the Tribal Gaming Office shall make a written record of any unusual occurrences, violations or suspected violations, without regard to materiality.
+(e) Reporting of Violations.
+The Gaming Facility Operator, or the Tribal Gaming Office inspector, as applicable, shall report unusual occurrences and all violations or suspected violations of this Compact, or of the Tribe's Gaming Ordinance by an employee or agent of the Gaming Facility Operator, or any person on the premises whether or not associated with Gaming Activities, to the Tribal Gaming Office.
+Regardless of the identity of the reporter or to whom the report Is made, the Tribal Gaming Office shall make a written record of any unusial occurrences, violations or suspected violations, without regard to materiality.
 Each entry shall be assigned a sequential number and shall include, at a minimum, the following information which shall be recorded in indelible ink in a bound notebook from which pages cannot be removed and each side of each page is sequentially numbered:

 - (1) The assigned number;

 - (2) The date;

-- (3) The time;
+- $(3) \qquad \text{The time;} \qquad$

-- (4) The nature of the incident:
+- (4) The nature of the incident;

 - (5) The person(s) involved in the incident; and

 - (6) The name of the security department or Tribal Gaming Office employee assigned to investigate.

-- (f) Investigations.
-The Tribal Gaming Office shall investigate any reported violation of the Compact provisions or the Gaming Ordinance and shall require the Gaming Facility Operator to correct the violation upon such terms and conditions as the Tribal Gaming Office determines are necessary and proper under the provisions of the Tribe's Gaming Ordinance.
+(f) Investigations.
+The Tribal Gaming Office shall investigate any reported violation of the Compact provisions or the Gaming Ordinance and shall require the

+Gaming Facility Operator to correct the violation upon such terms and conditions as the Tribal Gaming Office determines are necessary and proper under the provisions of the Tribe's Gaming Ordinance.